Sagrada Familia: Skip-the-Line Ticket

 Details

-Next, visit the Sagrada Familia Schools, which are for the children of those who worked on the Sagrada Familia.
-Learn how it was rebuilt multiple times and even relocated to make room for the Basilica.
+Next, visit the Sagrada Familia Schools, originally built for the children of workers involved in the project.
+Hear how the building was reconstructed several times and even relocated to accommodate the Basilica’s expansion.

 What to bring: